-For an $r$-uniform hypergraph $H$, the {\it Ramsey number} $R_{k}(H)$ is the minimum integer $n$ such that in every $k$-edge coloring of $K_{n}^{r}$ there exists a monochromatic copy of $H$.
-The existence of such a positive integer is guaranteed by Ramsey's classical result in \cite{Ramsey}.
+For an $r$-uniform hypergraph $H$, the {\it Ramsey number} $R_{k}(H)$ is the minimum integer $n$ such that there is a monochromatic copy of $H$ in every $k$-edge coloring of $K_{n}^{r}$.
+The existence of such a positive integer is guaranteed by the Ramsey's classical result in \cite{Ramsey}.
 Recently, the Ramsey numbers of various variations of cycles in uniform hypergraphs have been studied, e.g. see \cite{hax1, hax2, OS}.
 In this regard, Gy\'{a}rf\'{a}s et al. proposed the following conjecture for Berge-cycles:

 \begin{conjecture}{\rm \cite{gyarf1}} Assume that $r\geq 2$ is fixed and $n$ is sufficiently large.
 Then every $(r-1)$-edge coloring of $K_{n}^{r}$ contains a monochromatic Hamiltonian Berge-cycle. \end{conjecture}